InfinityTools/WeiduModPackager/README.md

       type: windows

       # "architecture" defines the architecture of the included setup binary.
-      # This is currently only relevant if "type" is "windows".
-Other platforms provide architecture-
+      # This is currently only relevant if "type" is "windows" or "macos".
+Other platforms provide
-      # specific binaries only for WeiDU version 246.
+      # architecture-specific binaries only for WeiDU version 246.
-      # Supported keywords: amd64, x86, x86-legacy
+      # Supported keywords: amd64, x86, x86-legacy, arm64
       # Specify "x86-legacy" to include a setup binary that is still compatible with older Windows
       # versions and does not mangle non-ASCII characters in filenames.
 This can be useful for
       # specific mods, such as Generalized Biffing in combination with Infinity Animations.
       # "amd64" is used if this parameter is omitted.
       architecture: amd64

+      # architecture_windows={architecture}
+      # This parameter determines the architecture of the included Windows setup binary.
+      # It can be used for multi-platform packages to further customize the architecture of the setup binary.
+      # This parameter overrides the "architecture" parameter if specified.
+      # Supported architectures: amd64, x86, x86-legacy
+      # "architecture" parameter is used if this parameter is omitted.
+      architecture_windows: ''

+      # architecture_linux={architecture}
+      # This parameter determines the architecture of the included Linux setup binary.
+      # It can be used for multi-platform packages to further customize the architecture of the setup binary.
+      # This parameter overrides the "architecture" parameter if specified.
+      # Supported architectures: amd64, x86
+      # "architecture" parameter is used if this parameter is omitted.
+      architecture_linux: ''

+      # architecture_macos={architecture}
+      # This parameter determines the architecture of the included macOS setup binary.
+      # It can be used for multi-platform packages to further customize the architecture of the setup binary.
+      # This parameter overrides the "architecture" parameter if specified.
+      # Supported architectures: amd64, arm64
+      # "arm64" architecture is used if this parameter is omitted.
+      architecture_macos: arm64

       # "suffix" defines the version string that is appended to the mod package filename.
       # Specify one of the predefined constants: